 Selecting PulseAudio causes the input channel to irreversibly fall behind after long uptime or when the host is under load.
 Eventually Linux-only RTC apps (I currently run a Linux guest) become unusable due to exponentially increasing audio input delay.

-Updated by Rick V about 1 year ago
+Updated by Rick V over 1 year ago

 Attached: a log with audio debug enabled, OSS module fails to create stream

 00:00:59.945593 Audio: Requested host recording format for '[OSSAudio] Mic-In': 48000Hz, 16S, 2 Channels 00:00:59.945641 Audio: Using default period size (50ms, 2400 frames) for stream '[OSSAudio] Mic-In' 00:00:59.945653 Audio: Using default buffer size (250ms, 12000 frames) for stream '[OSSAudio] Mic-In' 00:00:59.945664 Audio: Using default pre-buffering size (250ms, 12000 frames) for stream '[OSSAudio] Mic-In' 00:00:59.955550 Audio: Stream '[OSSAudio] Mic-In' could not be created in backend because of missing hardware / drivers 00:01:00.284117 AC97: Setting Front DAC rate when VRA is not set is forbidden, ignoring